*main picture is of an organic genmaicha (roasted brown rice green tea).

 - The Details: very enjoyable time speaking with Yuki’san who was able to go into depth about all their products which range from yuzu, sudachi ponzu, oyster sauce sauce, dressings, to carbonated drinks.
 Out of them all, I got to check out the yuzu ponzu and yuzu products.

-- Company Info: Hikari Foods Co., Ltd website in both English and Japanese.
+- Website: Hikari Foods Co., Ltd website in both English and Japanese.
 There’s a very popular Japanese fish food company with the same name located in the Bay Area, so don’t get the two confused unless you want to feed your koi.

 - Specialty: Total fish and seafood export service for seafood importers here in the U.S. with more than 300 types of fish available.
 Uon ships directly from HACCP certified factories.